Randall Fuller

 Contact Info

-He is a 2014-2015 Guggenheim Fellow, and received a National Endowment for the Humanities Summer Stipend in 2014.
-He has served as Director of the NEH Summer Institute for Teachers (Wilson’s Creek Battlefield) and as an NEH Research Fellow.
+He was a 2014-2015 Guggenheim Fellow, and received a National Endowment for the Humanities (NEH) Fellowship.
+He has served as Director of the NEH Summer Institute for Teachers (Wilson’s Creek Battlefield) and received the Christian Gauss Award from the Phi Beta Kappa Society.

 Learn more about Randall Fuller on the Department of English website.